basho-labs/Riak-TS-JDBC-Driver/riakts.jdbc.driver/README.md

 2. Open the projects root directory from the command line: > /riakts.jdbc.driver
 3. Build the JAR using the following Maven command: > mvn install -DskipTests

-**Important Note** right now the JUnit tests included in the project are incomplete and one or more are likely to fail due to required Riak TS tables not existing on your build machine.
-Version 0.2 will add more complete tests that can be successfully executed.
+**Important Note** remove **-DskipTests** if you want the JUnit tests to execute during the build.

 # Release Notes
+Version 0.2:
+- Added executeUpdate() for CREATE TABLE and INSERT
+- Fixed Type conversion bugs in ResultSet
+- Added and corrected tests in DriverTest to verify support for CREATE TABLE, INSERT, SELECT, DESCRIBE TABLE
+- Updated and expanded documentation

 Version 0.1:
 - Initial Release